Raleigh Roof Repair Pros

 UV and Heat Aging

-Raleigh's south and west facing roof slopes absorb intense solar radiation throughout the long growing season, raising shingle surface temperatures that routinely exceed 170°F on a clear July afternoon.
-This repeated extreme heating breaks down the asphalt binder that holds granules in place, releasing them in washing waves every time summer thunderstorms hit the roof.
+South and west facing roof slopes in Raleigh take direct solar radiation all through the long growing season.
+Shingle surface temperatures on those slopes routinely hit 170°F on a clear July afternoon.
+That repeated extreme heat breaks down the asphalt binder.
+The binder is the sticky layer that holds the granules onto the shingle.
+Once it weakens, summer thunderstorms wash the granules off in big waves.

 The Fix